flybywiresim/website/src/posts/features-and-projects.md

 ### CPDLC with Hoppie

 We implemented CPDLC (Controller-Pilot-Datalink-Communication) in the A32NX based on Hoppie's ACARS system, making it possible to request route clearances on ground (DEPART REQ) and, e.g., over the Atlantic (OCEANIC REQ).
-The whole implementation is based on a realistic realization of the ATS 623 standard.
+The whole implementation is based on a realistic realisation of the ATS 623 standard.
 Furthermore, instructions from the air traffic controllers can be received and answered via the DCDU.
 We took care to display the data in the DCDU as realistically as possible.

 **Close up preview of ATC COMM menu and DCDU:**